Many countries are led by an authoritarian elite. But few are as dominated by a single ruling family as Tajikistan.

 A presidential decree banned Tajik citizens from studying Islam abroad in places like Egypt and Saudi Arabia.
 Those who were already there were ordered to return.

-And so-called “parental responsibility” law introduced in 2011 prohibited anyone under the age of 18 from attending religious institutions, even with parents and on holidays.
+And a so-called “parental responsibility” law introduced in 2011 prohibited anyone under the age of 18 from attending religious institutions, even with parents and on holidays.

 “Those laws also affected the IRPT’s religious schools,” which were eventually banned, Swerdlow explains.
 “That was the first thing to go in the early years.”